 - Lussmans in St Albans, Harpenden and elsewhere in Hertfordshire, is an award-winning sustainable fish and grill restaurant and food shop offering ready-to-cook meals, fresh veg, fish, cheese and essential pantry items.

-- Box Local is a produce delivery service offering fresh, local and seasonal produce.
+- Box Local is a produce delivery service offering fresh, local and seasonal produce, based in St Albans.

 - Plot31 is a community garden and social enterprise offering seasonal and sustainable flowers raising money for community projects.